MintStockfish/Keylogger-Linux-X11/README.md

 A passive keylogger for Linux operating systems using the X11 display server.
 This tool is written in modern C++ and designed as an educational example of how to interact with the X server at a low level.

 The program captures keystrokes using the `XInput2` extension, correctly handling various keyboard layouts (e.g., Cyrillic, Latin) and modifier states (Shift, Caps Lock).
-It also tracks the active window title, captures clipboard content on `Ctrl+C`, and takes screenshots when the `PrintScreen` key is pressed.
+It also tracks the active window title, captures clipboard content on `Ctrl+C`, takes screenshots when the `PrintScreen` key is pressed, and records the mouse cursor trajectory.

 > **Disclaimer:** This software is intended for educational purposes and security research only.
 Using it to monitor individuals without their explicit consent is illegal and unethical.
 The author is not responsible for any malicious use of this program.